andresgtn/udacity-ds-capstone/README.md

 - If my budget is 2m, what is the max number of bedrooms could I afford?
 Between 2-3 bedrooms, and maybe a cheap 4br.
 - If I want a 2,500 Sqft 2-bedroom apartment, could I find any options here?
 The answer is yes, but I might not find too many options since the median size for a 2br is 1,350 sqft.

-*Additions to 'stats by #bedrooms' could be:
+Some extensions to 'stats by #bedrooms' could be:
 - Show a listing count for each row to give a sense of the number of options available.
 - Calculate price/size as investors use this metric a lot.